GeorgeSkartados/GeorgeSkartados/README.md

 - LinkedIn: https://www.linkedin.com/in/gskartados
 - Portfolio: https://george-skartados-qev6q2j.gamma.site/george-skartados

-*“Data without direction is noise — my mission is to turn it into strategy.”*
+*“Data without direction is noise.
+My mission is to turn it into strategy.”*